morettiamye/magtag-projects/door-sign/README.md

 With the case assembled and the magnet feet screwed in, the board is now ready to function as a door sign.
 I have it attached to the metal doorframe of my office door, right where the signs normally are.
 Now, any time I wish to set my current status I simply press the D button to wake the board, press the button associated with the status I want to use.
 Easy peasy!

-The default text
+The default text:

 ![Default](images/default.jpg)

-Please knock message
+Please knock message:

 ![Please knock](images/knock.jpg)

-In a meeting, Slack me! message
+In a meeting, Slack me! message:

 ![In a Meeting, Slack Me](images/slack.jpg)